Bollard Code Requirements Explained

 The Major Bollard Code Requirement Systems (IBC, ADA, ASTM)

-There are three sources that dictate bollard code requirements.
+There are three common references that influence how bollards are specified and installed on projects.
 For example, the International Building Code (IBC) offers general protection guidelines for structures and pedestrian areas.
 The Americans with Disabilities Act (ADA) ensures that bollards are placed so that they don’t cause accessibility problems.
 The American Society of Testing and Materials (ASTM) ensures that bollards are structurally capable of withstanding vehicle impacts.
 Here’s a more detailed breakdown of each:

 The International Building Code (IBC) Code Requirements